lyndon025/playtested/src/content/article/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-06-17-everything-in-this-game-looks-great-and-destructible-playtest-impressions-the-finals
+title: Everything in this game looks great... and destructible | Playtest Impressions - THE FINALS
+game: Playtest Impressions - THE FINALS
 description: lyndonguitar Get THE FINALS is a tournament-based game with elimination in an arena setting and looks as if Battlefield, with its amazing graphics, lighting, sound design, and destructible environments, had a baby with Overwatch's teammate-based combat and flashy abilities.
 This isn't a surprise, as the developer, Embark Studios, was founded by former DICE developers, the creators of the Battlefield games.
 A closed beta has gone live now on Steam, and players can try and request access.
 featured: false
-pubDate: 2023-06-17
-tags:
-- macos
-- pc
-- playtest-impressions-the-finals
-- taptap
-thumb: /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-0.avif
-title: Everything in this game looks great... and destructible | Playtest Impressions
-  - THE FINALS
-game: Playtest Impressions - THE FINALS
 gallery:
   - /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-0.avif
   - /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-1.avif
   - /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-2.avif
   - /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-3.avif
   - /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-4.avif
   - /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-5.avif
   - /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-6.avif
+pubDate: 2023-06-17
+tags:
+  - macos
+  - pc
+  - playtest-impressions-the-finals
+  - taptap
+thumb: /images/reviews/legacy/2023-06-17-everything-in-this-game-looks-great-and-destructible--playtest-impressions---the-finals-0.avif
 ---

 THE FINALS

 lyndonguitar